build-on-aws/content/tutorials/using-ec2-userdata-to-bootstrap-python-web-app/index.md

 # 2.35.0 (build 85e2735)
 ```

-If you see output showing `1.x.x`, or you just want to ensure you are on the lastest version, run the following:
+If you see output showing `1.x.x`, or you just want to ensure you are on the latest version, run the following:

 ```bash
 npm install -g aws-cdk